Matty-El/velo-route/README.md

 2. Create a database in MongoDB
     - Signup or login to your MongoDB account.
     - Create a cluster and a database.
-    - Create six collections in the database: **categories, cycling_tips, cycling_tip_categories, difficulty_levels, routes, users.**
+    - Create seven collections in the database: **categories, cycling_tips, cycling_tip_categories, difficulty_levels, routes, users, countries.**
     - Add the data to the collections.
 See [Data Model](#data-model) for details on how the data has been modelled for this project.
 3. Create the environment variables
     - Create a .gitignore file in the root directory of the project.
     - Add the env.py file in the .gitignore.
     - Create the file env.py.
-This  will contain all the envornment variables.
+This  will contain all the environment variables.

     ```
     Import os